ansible/terraform-provider-aap/CONTRIBUTING.md

 These guidelines document the standards for contributions.
 Whether you're an internal team member or external contributor, following these guidelines ensures consistent, high-quality contributions.

+## Before You Start

+**⚠️ Open an issue first before investing time in a pull request.**

+We want to prevent wasted effort.
+Before writing code:

+1. **Open a GitHub issue** describing the bug fix or feature you want to contribute
+2. **Wait for maintainer feedback** to confirm the contribution would be accepted
+3. **Get agreement on the approach** before starting implementation
+4. **Then create your PR** referencing the issue

+**Important:** Pull requests submitted without prior discussion may not be merged, even if the code is high quality.
+This helps ensure your time is well spent on contributions we can accept.

 ## Quick Start

 | Step | Command | Purpose |